Contemplating coverage?

 While price is an obvious consideration when shopping for a home warranty, it should be only one of many factors that influence your decision.

 You should also compare home warranty companies by reading impartial reviews online.
 Find trusted, reputable companies and organizations, such as Google or the Better Business Bureau.
 When visiting review sites, check for advertising disclosures.
-Many review sites solicit financial compensation from the companies they write about, which leads to biased and specious rankings.
+Many review sites solicit financial compensation from the companies they write about, which leads to biased and specious rankings, so we recommend focusing predominately on mid-range reviews to get a well-rounded understanding of the company’s reputation.

-Make sure you’re aware of all the costs associated with your potential plan, from the premium and service fee to the less obvious expenses.
+Make sure you’re aware of all the costs associated with your potential plan, from the premium and service fee to the less obvious expenses, such as costs beyond your coverage cap.
 Discuss with your provider the different items and circumstances that are and are not covered by your policy.
+You should request a sample copy of the service agreement, so you can read through it carefully and ask clarifying questions.

 Finally, the best home warranty company for you should be flexible.
 No two homes are exactly alike.
 No two warranties should be either.
 Take stock of everything in your home that you would like to protect.
 Identify appliances and systems that may still have coverage from a manufacturer’s warranty, builder’s warranty, or other guarantee.
 Your policy should provide coverage only for the items that need it.